The Major Forex Currency Pairs

 The seven major currency pairs are EUR/USD, USD/JPY, GBP/USD, AUD/USD, USD/CHF, USD/CAD, and NZD/USD.
 Every one of them has the US dollar on one side.
 They account for the largest share of daily forex volume, consistently attract the tightest spreads from brokers, and are the pairs most widely covered by analysts and economic research.

-That combination of liquidity, low trading costs, and available information makes major pairs the natural starting point for most traders.
+For many traders, major pairs are the preferred starting point because they combine lower trading costs with abundant market data and educational resources.
 But liquidity does not mean safe, and tight spreads do not make a trade easier to get right.
-Each major pair has its own drivers, its own behavioral tendencies, and its own relationship with economic data and news events.
+Each major pair has its key market drivers, its typical trading characteristics, and its unique relationship with economic data and news events.

-This article covers what makes major pairs different from minors and exotics, what drives prices in each one, how each pair tends to behave, when they are most active, and how to approach trading them with appropriate risk awareness.
+This article covers what makes major pairs different from minors and exotics, what drives prices in each one, how each pair tends to behave, when they are most active, and how to approach trading them with sound risk management.

 What Makes a Currency Pair a Major

-A major currency pair is defined by two criteria: it must include the US dollar, and both currencies in the pair must come from large, developed economies with high levels of international trade and financial market activity.
+A major currency pair is classified using two main characteristics: it must include the US dollar, and both currencies in the pair must come from large, developed economies with high levels of international trade and financial market activity.

-The US dollar qualifies because it is the world’s primary reserve currency, the dominant medium for international trade settlement, and the currency against which most commodity prices are quoted.
-According to the Bank for International Settlements, the USD is present in roughly 88% of all forex transactions globally.
+The US dollar is considered the world’s primary reserve currency because it is the world’s primary reserve currency.
+The dominant medium for international trade settlement, and the currency against which most commodity prices are quoted.
+According to the latest BIS Triennial Central Bank Survey, the US dollar remains the world’s most traded currency and is involved in around 88% of all foreign exchange transactions.
 This means almost every trade in the forex market involves the dollar on at least one side.

 The other currencies in the major pairs come from economies with similarly deep financial markets: the eurozone, Japan, the United Kingdom, Australia, Switzerland, Canada, and New Zealand.
-The high volume of trade and capital flows between these economies and the United States produces the continuous two-way flow of buying and selling that makes major pairs liquid at almost any hour of the trading week.
+Strong trade and investment activity between these economies creates consistent buying and selling interest, resulting in high liquidity throughout most of the trading week.

 Majors vs Minors vs Exotics: The Real Differences

-Minor pairs, sometimes called cross pairs, are currency pairs that do not include the US dollar.
+Minor currency pairs are commonly referred to as cross-currency pairs because they do not include the US dollar.
 EUR/GBP, EUR/JPY, GBP/JPY, AUD/JPY, and similar combinations fall into this category.
 They are traded actively but at lower volumes than the majors, which means spreads are typically wider and price moves can be less predictable.

 Exotic pairs combine a major currency with a currency from a smaller or emerging market economy: USD/TRY, USD/ZAR, USD/MXN, EUR/PLN, and similar pairs.
 These tend to have wide spreads, thin liquidity outside of their home market hours, and sensitivity to local political and economic events that may not be well-covered by mainstream financial media.
-A 100-pip move that would be notable in EUR/USD can happen within minutes in an exotic pair without any obvious catalyst.
+Exotic pairs can experience large price swings over short periods, particularly during low-liquidity conditions or domestic economic events.

-The practical difference for traders comes down to execution quality and information availability.
-Major pairs fill quickly at the quoted price during normal market hours, and the economic data that drives them is widely published and analyzed.
+For traders, the biggest main differences are execution quality, trading costs, and access to reliable market information.
+Major pairs are generally executed quickly at the quoted price during normal market hours, and the economic data that drives them is widely published and analyzed.
 Minor and exotic pairs carry greater execution risk, wider costs, and require more specialized knowledge of the economies involved.

-Most traders who start with exotics or unusual minors do so because they perceive more profit opportunity from larger moves.
-The math works against this reasoning when spread costs are factored in.
+Some traders are attracted to exotic pairs because their larger price swings appear to offer greater profit potential.
+Higher trading costs often reduce that advantage when spread costs are factored in.
 A 50-pip move in USD/ZAR with a 20-pip spread produces a net gain of 30 pips.
 The same 50-pip move in EUR/USD with a 0.5-pip spread produces 49.5 pips.
 The opportunity in exotics is real but offset by higher costs and less predictable behavior.

 The Role of the US Dollar in Major Pairs

 The US dollar’s position as the global reserve currency means its movements affect not just the pairs it is directly quoted in but the entire forex market.
-When USD strengthens across the board, commodity prices often fall because they are priced in dollars, which in turn affects AUD and CAD as commodity-linked currencies.
+A stronger US dollar often puts downward pressure on many globally traded commodities, although supply, demand, and geopolitical factors also influence prices.
 When the Federal Reserve changes interest rates or signals a policy shift, virtually every major pair reacts.

-This creates a useful analytical frame.
-When trading any major pair, the central question is often not about the pair in isolation but about the dollar: is the USD strengthening or weakening, and why?
+This provides a useful way to analyse any major currency pair.
+When trading any major pair, the key question is often not about the pair in isolation but about the dollar: is the USD strengthening or weakening, and why?
 Strong US economic data, hawkish Federal Reserve communications, or global risk-off sentiment that drives capital into safe-haven assets all tend to strengthen the dollar against most major counterparts simultaneously.

-Understanding USD direction gives context to each individual pair.
+Understanding the overall direction of the US dollar helps traders interpret movements across all major pairs.
 EUR/USD and GBP/USD will often move in the same direction against the dollar on a given day.
 USD/JPY and USD/CHF will tend to move in the opposite direction.
-Recognizing this correlation means a trader can avoid inadvertently doubling a dollar position by opening in the same direction across multiple pairs that all essentially express the same USD view.
+Recognizing this correlation means a trader can avoid unintentionally increasing a dollar position by opening in the same direction across multiple pairs that all essentially express the same USD view.

 What Drives Prices in Major Currency Pairs